gradientinstitute/twostageridge/README.md

 Installation
 ------------

-This repository can be directly installed from github, e.g.
+This repository can be directly installed from GitHub, e.g.

     $ pip install git+git://github.com/gradientinstitute/twostageridge.git#egg=twostageridge

 Quick start
 -----------

 `TwoStageRidge` uses a scikit learn interface.
-However, in order to retain compatability with all of the pipeliner, model selection and other tool, we have to treat the inputs to the model specially.
+However, in order to retain compatibility with all of the pipelines, model selection and other tool, we have to treat the inputs to the model specially.
 That is, we have to concatenate the control variables, `X` and the treatment variables `Z` into one input array, e.g. `W = np.hstack((Z, X))`.
 For example,

 ```python
 import numpy as np